Documentation forAccess Rights Manager

 Configure audit policies for the domain controllers (DC)

-To access AD Logga functionality you must activate specific audit policies.
+To access AD Logga functionality, activate specific audit policies.

-If you want to make changes to audit policy you must be a member of the appropriate domain admin or organization admin group.
+To change your audit policy, you must be a member of the appropriate domain admin or organization admin group.

-Configure audit policies for DCs on Server 2008
+Configure audit policies for DCs running Windows Server 2008

-Before configuring audit policies you can verify if all required categories may already be activated.
+Before you configure the audit policies, verify that all required categories are activated.

-You can enable the required audit policies by running the following commands on every DC with admin rights:
+You can enable the required audit policies by running the following commands on every domain controller with administrator rights:

 Monitor policy changes